TurboGears/Ming/docs/odm.rst

                 self.objects_deleted = list(self.session.uow.deleted)
             # do something

-    ORMSession = ThreadLocalORMSession(session,
+    ODMSession = ThreadLocalODMSession(session,
                                        extensions=[ProjectSessionExtension])

 The same SessionExtension instance can be used with any number of sessions.
-It is possible to register extensions on an already created ORMSession using the `register_extension(extension)` method of the session itself.
+It is possible to register extensions on an already created ODMSession using the `register_extension(extension)` method of the session itself.
 Even calling register_extension it is possible to register the extensions only before using the session for the first time.